Chlorambucil is a type of chemotherapy drug. It's pronounced klor-am-bu-sil.

 - Hodgkin lymphoma

 Chlorambucil is a tablet.
-You should swallow the tablets whole with plenty of water.
-Take them at least an hour before food or 3 hours after eating.
-Keep them in the fridge but away from food.
+You should swallow the tablets whole with plenty of water and you take the tablets on an empty stomach.
+This means you take your tablet at least one hour before food or 3 hours after eating.
+You must not break, crush or chew the tablets.

 You should take the right dose, not more or less.

 Talk to your healthcare team before you stop taking or miss a dose of a cancer drug.

 Chlorambucil is sometimes given in combination with other chemotherapy drugs,

 How much chlorambucil you have and how often depends on the type of cancer you have and your treatment plan.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 How often and how severe the side effects are can vary from person to person.
 They also depend on what other treatments you're having.